nautechsystems/nautilus_trader/docs/integrations/ib.md

 ## Symbology

-The InteractiveBrokersInstrumentProvider supports two methods for constructing InstrumentId instances, which can be configured via the strict_symbology flag in InteractiveBrokersInstrumentProviderConfig.
+The InteractiveBrokersInstrumentProvider supports three methods for constructing InstrumentId instances, which can be configured via the `symbology_method` enum in `InteractiveBrokersInstrumentProviderConfig`.

 ### Simplified Symbology

-When strict_symbology is set to False (the default setting), the system utilizes the following parsing rules for symbology:
+When symbology_method is set to `IB_SIMPLIFIED` (the default setting), the system utilizes the following parsing rules for symbology:

 - Forex: The format is `{symbol}/{currency}.{exchange}`, where the currency pair is constructed as `EUR/USD.IDEALPRO`.
 - Stocks: The format is `{localSymbol}.{primaryExchange}`.
 Any spaces in localSymbol are replaced with -, e.g., `BF-B.NYSE`.